jobsonita/test-electron-react-cra-integration/README.md

 After performing all the previous steps, you can now take over the development of the app however you like.
 If you find out you don't need to communicate between react and electron, you can remove the parts related to ipcMain/ipcRenderer.

 Just as an example, I'll add eslint and prettier for the react part of the app.
+[Here's the commit](https://github.com/jobsonita/test-electron-react-cra-integration/commit/de57a237a079276356c6d6762ea2eeed8141a8cd) with all the changes (and automatically linted src/index.tsx and sxr/react/App.tsx).